lambda9-gmbh/ready2race/backend/README.md

 You can use any other name für your local Env-File, you just need to add its name as first Argument when starting the application.
 Without the argument, `.env` will be used.

+### Ktor Plugins

+Before adding new server features, please make sure there isn't already a usable ktor plugin for the job.

 ## Running

 ### Configure application